The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 The server is organized into a few key components (from right to left in the diagram):

 * The "Models" found in `server/models/`
-  * Responsible for interacting directly with and returning data from the database.
+  * They are responsible for interacting directly with and returning data from the database.
-  * In this application, the models will use `knex` to execute SQL queries.
+  * In this application, the models will use [Knex](https://knexjs.org/) to execute SQL queries.
 * The "Controllers" found in `server/controllers/`
-  * Responsible for parsing incoming requests, performing necessary server-side logic (like logging requests and interacting using models), and sending responses.
+  * They are responsible for parsing incoming requests, performing necessary server-side logic (like logging requests and interacting using models), and sending responses.
 * The "App" found in `server/index.js`
-  * The hub of the server application, created by Express.
+  * The hub of the server application, created by [Express](https://expressjs.com/).
-  * Responsible for defining the endpoint URLs that will be available in the application and assigning controllers to handle each endpoint.
+  * It is responsible for defining the endpoint URLs that will be available in the application and assigning controllers to handle each endpoint.
-  * It also configures middleware.
+  * It also configures any middleware that will intercept requests.

 ### User Model

 As mentioned above, a model is the right-most component of a server application.
 * A model interacts directly with the database and can be used by controllers as an interface to the database.
 * An application can have many models and each model is responsible for managing interactions with a particular table in a database.

-In our tech stack, our models use Knex to execute SQL statements.
+In this template, a single model exists to manage interactions with the `users` table.

 ![The model is the layer of a server application that directly communicates with the database.](img/full-stack-diagram.svg)